5 Background Checks Required When Promoting Part-Time to Full-Time Employment

-- Are the responsibilities or duties of the promoted employee changing?
+1.)
+Are the responsibilities or duties of the promoted employee changing?

-- What additional searches should be done on the promoted employee?
+3.)
+What additional searches should be done on the promoted employee?

-Was a background check done when originally hired?
+- Was a background check done when originally hired?

-What is the scope of the new background check?
+- What is the scope of the new background check?

-Have all proper forms been completed for the transition?
+- Have all proper forms been completed for the transition?

-Enrollment in any full-time benefit programs required?
+- Is enrollment in any full-time employment benefit programs required?

-Provided with latest version of employee handbook and signed?
+- Has the employee been provided with latest version of employee handbook and signed?

-Provided updated Employee record information (Emergency Contacts)?
+- Has the employee been provided updated employee record information (Emergency Contacts)?